Knape/triggerhappy/README.md

 	tick: () => {},
 })
 .then(({clientX, clientY}) => {
-	// and finaly when we are done we end the cycle with a touchend event
+	// and finally when we are done we end the cycle with a touchend event
-	// dont forget to pass our last current position th.fire('TouchEvent', 'touchend', {clientX, clientY}) );
+	// don't forget to pass our last current position th.fire('TouchEvent', 'touchend', {clientX, clientY}) );
 ```